-- 1. UMES Agrees to allow Students to leave personal property in their assigned room during Winter Break. - 2.
-Student agrees to reserve the same room for Spring Semester that he/she reserved Fall Semester.

-Failure to reserve the same room will mean that the Student is not allowed to leave personal property in the room over Winter Break and any property left in the room during this time will be removed by UMES and stored at the Stu-dent's expense and billed to the Student's account.

-- 3. UMES is not responsible for any personal property left in room over Winter Break, including property that may be stolen or damaged in whole or in part.
+- 1. UMES Agrees to allow Students to leave personal property in their assigned room during Winter Break.
+Any items left must be able to fit securely in the closet only. - 2.
+Student agrees to reside in the same room for Spring Semester that he/she resided Fall Semester.
+Failure to check in to the same room by the first day of classes will mean that the student has forfeited the room and any property left in the room during this time will be removed by UMES and donated/or discarded after 10 days.
+A \$300 penalty fee will be billed to the Student's account if UMES staff removes items. - 3.
+UMES is not responsible for any personal property left in room over Winter Break, including property that may be stolen or damaged in whole or in part.
 Damage or loss to property may be caused, without limitation, by fire, water, mildew, insects or pests, loss of electricity, electricity surges loss of heat, theft, or vandalism. - 4.
-UMES is not responsible for cleaning the room during Winter Break if items are left in room.
-UMES reserves the right to permit access to Student's room by other student roommates, if any, who are residents of the room. - 5.
-UMES reserves the right to permit access to Student's room by emergency personnel and by UMES authorized personnel and contractors for the following purposes: in the event of an emergency; in order to perform maintenance; in order to perform insect and pest extermination services; and to inspect the room as provided in the Housing Contract. - 6.
-UMES will provide reasonable security patrols to the housing communities, but will not practice any special surveillance of a location unless UMES believes that special surveillance should be conducted. - 7.
-Student agrees to disconnect all electrical items from receptacles. - 8.
-Student agrees to check into his/her room for the Spring Semester on the First or Second Day Residence Halls open.
-If Student does not check in on time, Student forfeits his/her room reservation and Student's personal property may be removed from the room and placed in storage at the Student's expense and billed to Student's account. - 9.
-UMES will notify Student of personal property placed in storage pursuant to this Amendment.
-If the student does not claim the personal property placed in storage within ten (10) days of being notified by UMES, UMES reserves the right to dispose of the property. - 10.
+UMES is not responsible for cleaning the room during Winter Break if items are left in room. - UMES reserves the right to permit access to Student's room by other student roommates, if any, who are residents of the room. - 5.
+UMES reserves the right to permit access to Student's room by emergency personnel and by UMES authorized personnel and contractors for the following purposes: in the event of an emergency; in order to perform maintenance; in order to perform insect and pest extermination services; and to inspect the room as provided in the Housing Contract.

+- 6. UMES will provide reasonable security patrols to the housing communities, but will not practice any special surveillance of a location unless UMES believes that special surveillance should be conducted. - 7.
+Student agrees to disconnect all electrical items from receptacles and to store all personal items in the closet. - 8.
+Student agrees to check into his/her room for the Spring Semester by noon the first day of classes.
+If Student does not check in on time, Student forfeits his/her room reservation and Student's personal property will be removed from the room and donated/or discarded after 10 days with a \$300 penalty fee billed to Student's account. - 9.
+UMES will notify Student of personal property removed from room pursuant to this Amendment.
+If the student does not claim the personal property within ten (10) days of being notified by UMES, UMES reserves the right to dispose of the property. - 10.
 Student agrees to fully and forever release and discharge the State of Maryland, UMES, and their officers, agents, employees, and successors from any and all claims, demands, and causes of action, whether in law of equity, existing now or at any time in the future, arising out of or related to any loss, damage, or theft of personal property which is left in the room over Winter Break or which is removed and stored pursuant to this Amendment. - 11.
 Should any of the personal property left in the room belong to a third party, Student further agrees to indemnify and hold harm-less the State of Maryland, UMES and their officers, agents, employees and successors the third party in connection with any loss, damage, or theft of the property.